wentasah/ros2nix/README.md

+                        determined from the local git work tree. sourceRoot attribute is set if needed and not overridden by --source-root. (default: False) --patches, --no-patches
+                        Add local git commits not present in git remote named "origin" to patches in the generated Nix expression.
-                        determined from the local git work tree. sourceRoot attribute is set if needed and not overridden by --source-root. (default: False) --distro DISTRO       ROS distro (used as a context for evaluation of conditions in package.xml, in the name of the Nix expression and in flake.nix).
+                        Only allowed with --fetch.
+This option is experimental and may be changed in the future. (default: None) --distro DISTRO       ROS distro (used as a context for evaluation of conditions in package.xml, in the name of the Nix expression and in flake.nix).
 Note that the generated